Orchextra/orchextra-content-ios-sdk/README.md

 Run the following command in your terminal (you should locate at your project root folder):

 ```
-carthage update --cache-builds
+carthage update --cache-builds --platform ios
 ```

 > More information about using Carthage: https://github.com/Carthage/Carthage

 ## Integrate OCM SDK

 First of all, you'll need to configure the OCM SDK with your project properties and start Orchextra calling the `start(apiKey: String, apiSecret: String, completion: Closure)`.
-For the latter, you'll need to get the **APIKEY** and the **APISECRET** for your project at the Orchextra Dashboard.
+For the latter, you'll need to get the `APIKEY` and the `APISECRET` for your project at the [Orchextra Dashboard][dashboard].

 The following is an example of how to configure OCM SDK from your project: